Important Update: One Big Beautiful Bill Act

 All parents (combined) may borrow $20,000 per year, per dependent student, and a $65,000 aggregate limit per dependent student (without regard to amounts forgiven, repaid, canceled, or discharged).
 This is a significant change from the prior rules.
 Before this bill, parents could borrow up to the full cost of attendance, minus other aid.

-Legacy Provision: If the student or parent borrower has a Federal Direct Loan disbursed before July 1, 2026, while the dependent student is enrolled in a program of study, the parent can continue to borrow under the current loan limits for 3 academic years for the remainder of their dependent student’s expected time to credential, whichever is less.
-Legacy is lost if a student withdraws or ceases enrollment.Point for Consideration: Students and families should consider financial needs annually and over the full number of years of expected enrollment when considering Parent Plus loan borrowing.
+Interim Exception: If the student or parent borrower has a Federal Direct Loan disbursed before July 1, 2026, while the dependent student is enrolled in a program of study, the parent can continue to borrow under the pre-OB3 loan limits for 3 academic years for the remainder of their dependent student’s expected time to credential, whichever is less.
+The exception is lost if a student withdraws or ceases enrollment.Point for Consideration: Students and families should consider financial needs annually and over the full number of years of expected enrollment when considering Parent Plus Loan borrowing.
 Please consult with your financial aid counselor.

 -